learn-academy-2023-alpha/full-stack-rails-yahya-aaron-full-stack-baby/full-stack-ya-ac/README.md

 Acceptance Criteria

-Has a controller action for delete
-Has a route for delete
-Can see a button on the show page to delete the blog post Can click on the button to perform a delete action
+xHas a controller action for delete xHas a route for delete xCan see a button on the show page to delete the blog post xCan click on the button to perform a delete action xCan be rerouted to the landing page when a blog post is deleted

-Can be rerouted to the landing page when a blog post is deleted Story 6: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information to edit an existing blog post.
+Story 6: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information to edit an existing blog post.

 Branch: blog-edit